camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/03-runtime-container-integration/30-the-camunda-jboss-as-7-subsystem.html.md

 ## Configuring a process engine in standalone.xml / domain.xml

-Using the camunda JBoss Subsystem, it is possible to configure and manage the process engine through the JBoss Management Model.
+Using the Camunda JBoss Subsystem, it is possible to configure and manage the process engine through the JBoss Management Model.
 The most straightforward way is to add the process engine configuration to the `standalone.xml` file of the JBoss AS 7 / Wildfly 8 Server:

     <subsystem xmlns="urn:org.camunda.bpm.jboss:1.1">
         <process-engines>